-Downing Street’s motivation for striking the deal is an acceptance – one of the few things those across the British political divide generally agree on – that Britain’s asylum system is broken.
+One of the few things those across the party divide generally agree on is that Britain’s asylum system is broken.

 While the topic of immigration never strays far from the headlines, Channel crossings have been back at the forefront of news in recent weeks, with new figures showing that the number of migrants arriving on Britain’s shores via small boat so far this year has reached a record high of almost 40,000 – a substantial increase from the previous record of 28,526 migrants who crossed the Channel in the whole of 2021.